 City Hall Reopens June 1st with Measures to Protect Staff and Public

-DUNCAN, BC – City Hall will be open starting June 1st for in-person transactions from Monday to Friday with the following schedule:
+DUNCAN, BC – City Hall will be open starting June 1st for in-person transactions from Monday to Friday.

 The City is following the advice of public health officials by putting in place extra cleaning and other physical distancing measures to protect staff and the public.
 To protect the safety of our staff and the public, if you are experiencing symptoms of COVID-19, or have been exposed to the virus, please do not attend City Hall.